EVORA-project/evora-ontology/models/docs/suspectedEpidemiologicalOrigin.md

 # Slot: suspected epidemiological origin (suspectedEpidemiologicalOrigin)

-_The potential geographical or environmental source from which the pathogen is believed to have originated or been transmitted_
+_The potential geographical or environmental source from which the pathogen is believed to have originated or been transmitted._